Making virtual railway testing a reality

 Of course, with the use of virtual testing, one of the most important aspects is that the models are validated, to ensure they represent the actual system under test.
 Where virtual testing is already allowed by standards, those standards prescribe how the validation with measurement data needs to take place, (for instance in Annex T of EN14363).

 How do you validate a model if you have not yet built the train?
 For this reason, virtual testing makes most sense for vehicles based on a shared platform, where the differences with already tested and delivered vehicles are relatively small or where vehicle overhaul and component upgrades and modifications are to be evaluated.
-In these cases, the validation can take place by gathering validation data on vehicles already in operation, or better still, the measurement data of earlier type testing with these vehicles.
+In these cases, validation can be achieved by gathering validation data on vehicles already in operation, or, even better, by utilising the measurement data from earlier type testing with these vehicles.

 Virtual testing in use

 A great example of using virtual testing at Ricardo are pantograph simulations in accordance with EN50318 (a service we provide with our RiPAC tool).
-These simulations are often performed in combination with on track contact force measurements, to reduce the number of required physical tests.
-The model used is validated for a class of overhead line system and the validation is therefore independent of the type of vehicle.
-This means a model can be reused for other vehicles/configurations quite easily.
-If there is no validated model available yet, the results of the on-track contact force measurements can be used for validation of the model in retrospect.
+These simulations are often performed in combination with on-track contact force measurements to reduce the number of required physical tests.
+The model used is validated for a class of overhead line systems, and the validation is therefore independent of the type of vehicle.
+This means a model can be easily reused for other vehicles or configurations.
+If a validated model is not yet available, the results of the on-track contact force measurements can be used for model validation in retrospect.

 Why invest in virtual testing models?

 In my experience, developing a virtual model will always be a wise investment.
 Once created it can be used to investigate vehicle behaviours in the design, certification, and operational phases of a vehicle life.
-To maximise return of investment in a virtual model, multiple stakeholders through the lifecycle of the vehicle can make use of it, for example manufacturer, owner, maintainer, and perhaps even the operator.
+To maximise the return on investment in a virtual model, multiple stakeholders throughout the vehicle's lifecycle can utilise it, for example, the manufacturer, the owner, the maintainer, and perhaps even the operator.
 When upgrades and retrofits are completed during the vehicle life, then once again a validated model can be used as a basis to aid the evaluation of the changes before they are physically made.

 As with all models, they are only as good as their validation, and I am considering discussing the challenges of model validation in a future blog.
 In the meantime, if you want to find out more about our vehicle testing or virtual testing services then see where we can help here.
 Of course you can always get in touch to discuss any challenges you might have around testing either real or virtual.